graydonvg/graydonvg/README.md

 ## 🚀 About Me
 Hi there!
 I'm Graydon, a passionate Front-End Web Developer with expertise in HTML, CSS, JavaScript, TypeScript, React.js, Next.js, and more.
-I specialize in creating responsive, accessible, and visually appealing web applications that deliver exceptional user experiences.
+I specialize in creating responsive, accessible, and performant web applications that are visually appealing and deliver exceptional user experiences.

 📍 Based in Cape Town, South Africa.
 Currently seeking opportunities to contribute my skills and grow as a developer!